BlazeoPro/Interactive-Tic-Tac-Toe-Discord-Command-2-Player-Button-Game-with-Cooldowns-DM-and-Group-DmsSupport-/README.md

 Add more game commands under the same group or as separate commands

 ---

 🔹 License

 This project is open-source under the MIT License.
 You are free to use, modify, and distribute it.

 ---

-🚀 Enjoy playing Tic Tac Toe with your friends directly in Discord!
+🚀 Enjoy playing Tic Tac Toe with your friends directly in Dms or Group Dms,don't forget to check and use allword contextes to make them appear and work in Dms and Group Dms 🤑

 ---

-This is **everything inside one Markdown block**, fully professional, ready to put in your GitHub repo.

-If you want, I can also make a **visual flowchart in ASCII/Markdown** to show the game steps — it looks amazing in GitHub READMEs.

-Do you want me to do that too?